wacolina/adventofcode2019/README.md

-# adventcode2019
+# Advent of Code 2019
-# my fucking way to be a champion of this: 201583-17daabc8 leaderboard
+My fucking way to be a champion of this: 201583-17daabc8 leaderboard